Fact or Fiction? The Truth About Clinical Trials - The Pink Fund

 Jessica Jones headshot

-Jessica Jones is a breast cancer research nurse and founder of Stand Up 2 Breast Cancer, a nonprofit focused on increasing diversity in clinical trials.
+Jessica Jones is a breast cancer research nurse passionate about increasing diversity in clinical trials.

 Apply